domukas44/StaySafe/README.md

 You can freely test the prototype.
 If you would like to reset data of your actions, simply go to settings screen and press reset data button at the bottom right corner of the screen.

-Also, you can watch a demo video, where you can see most of the app prototype fucntionality here: https://drive.google.com/file/d/1MPV7Kr8mDuf8NhteOUtM9wk03ni33Cg5/view?usp=sharing
+Also, you can watch a demo video, where you can see most of the app prototype functionalities here: https://drive.google.com/file/d/1MPV7Kr8mDuf8NhteOUtM9wk03ni33Cg5/view?usp=sharing